walid-mashal/telecom-knowledge-base/README.md

 ## XDR (eXtended Detail Record)

 An XDR records data and multimedia usage (e.g., internet, video streaming), offering more detail than a CDR.
-XDR is used for: Billing complex services and data analytics.
+XDR is used for billing complex services and data analytics.

+## EDR (Event Detail Record)

+An EDR logs any network events, such as logins, SMS, handovers, or policy changes.
+EDR is used for: Network monitoring, security, and service assurance.

 ## 2G Networks

 2G was the first digital generation of mobile networks, replacing analog systems.
 It introduced GSM, enabled encrypted voice calls, and brought text messaging to users.
-It also improved call quality, used radio spectrum (the range of frequencies used for wireless communication) more efficiently, and laid the foundation for 3G, 4G, and 5G.
+It also improved call quality, used radio spectrum (the range of frequencies used for wireless communication) more efficiently, and laid the foundation for 3G, 4G, and 5G Networks.

 ## 2.5G Networks / GPRS (General Packet Radio Service)